AlicjaSipowicz/Efficient_Frontier/README.md

 # Efficient_Frontier
-Efficient Frontier portfolio optimisation on 4 out of TOP10 NASDAQ companies In first part of the code we need to download required packages and subpackages: numpy, pandas, matplotlib pandas_datareader.
+Efficient Frontier portfolio optimisation on 4 out of TOP10 NASDAQ companies. \n In first part of the code we need to download required packages and subpackages: numpy, pandas, matplotlib pandas_datareader.
 First step is to download historical prices of NASDAQ TOP 10 companies.
 For that i created a dictionary which would map Companies names with its market symbols.
 Then I downloaded the data from Yahho finance using pandas_dataread and put it into the DataFrame.